 Overall the film is a cute look at teen love and one girl discovering who she really is.
 Franceschini is effective as the infatuated teen.
 Ashbrook, despite being less fleshed out as a character, is believable as the girl that Emily falls for.

-On a sidenote, Ashbrook is the daughter of Lorenzo Lamas.
+On a side note, Ashbrook is the daughter of Lorenzo Lamas.
 She has a minimum of lines, but, it is plain to see she is a chip off the old block.

 Roth does a good job on editing the picture and shares cinematography and boom mike duties with Aaron Fisher.
-Which brings up the one complaint about the film; the sound.
+Which brings up the one complaint about the film.
+The sound.
 In the external scenes where Emily and Milo talk in the park, the sound is uneven and somewhat mismatched.
 The problem may have been a lack of layering but it was distracting.

 Regardless of the sound issue, the film fully classifies as a “feel good” movie.
 We get behind Emily in her search for love.
 Timothy J. Cox manages to convince as the “Mid-LIfe” crisis dad who knows when a hug is needed.